Enlarged Breasts in Men (Gynecomastia)

 Blood tests to check hormone levels may also be performed.
 Sometimes imaging tests like a mammogram or ultrasound may also be needed to confirm the diagnosis.

-If pseudo gynecomastia is determined to be the cause, your breast size will not decrease on its own.
+If pseudo gynecomastia is determined to be the cause, breast size will not decrease on its own.
 A combination of diet and exercise can help reduce total body fat percentage and, likely, the breast size.

 In contrast, there are several possible treatment options for gynecomastia, and what is best for you depends on a few factors.

-No treatment may be needed at all.
+Gynecomastia may resolve on its own and no treatment may be needed at all.
 In a wait-and-watch approach, no specific treatment will be prescribed.
 If the breast tissue continues to enlarge or if other symptoms develop, further treatment may be recommended at a later date.

 Disease Management